FIREFLIES ROT66 flashlight review:

 3x , 2x , 2x, press&hold (for 1.2sec) till 4 blinks..
 HAHAHA.. you bet that was easy right!?

-If you use ramping UI only , do not hold the button for over 8 sec, it will enter programming mode.
-If you are there by mistake, do not click the switch, but hold the button for long, to get out of the setting.
+If you use ramping UI only, do not hold the button for over 8 sec, it will enter programming mode.
+If you are in it by mistake, do not click the switch, but keep pressing the button, to get out of the setting.
 Better to write that here, than to get completely lost.

 - Yes.
 When you press and hold the button to ramp up the output, you can release the button to memorize this setting.
 Turning off the light with a single click, and enable the light again with a single click will bring it back to last memorized output.